-- 1. Turn the vehicle off. - Remove any additional material from the seat, such as blankets, cushions, seat covers, seat heaters, or seat massagers. - 3.
+1. Turn the vehicle off.

+- Remove any additional material from the seat, such as blankets, cushions, seat covers, seat heaters, seat massagers, laptops, or other electronic devices. - 3.
 Place the seatback in the fully upright position. - Have the person sit upright in the seat, centered on the seat cushion, with legs comfortably extended. - Restart the vehicle and have the person remain in this position for two to three minutes after the on indicator is lit.